Meadow Hot Spring

 Located just 4 miles south of Fillmore, Utah is the quiet little town of Meadow.
 Since most of us have traveled south on I-15 and stopped to fill up at least once in Fillmore, it was amazing to find this natural treasure unoccupied.
 Meadow Hot Spring is located just west of the town of Meadow, in an open field.

-If your interested in a nice soak I recommend the first pool.
+If you're interested in a nice soaking I recommend the first pool.
 The water temperature was bath tub warm, crystal clear, and the area was clean, well that was after I filled a small garbage bag full of beer cans.
 This brings me to my next point, please clean up after yourselves and others who trash this area.
-Remember the land owner is keeping this open to the Public but he could close it at anytime.
+Remember, the land owner is keeping this open to the Public but he could close it at any time.

 Take the Meadow exit 158 south of Fillmore on I-15.
 Turn left at the stop sign and go under the freeway.
 You will pass a Chevron station on the right and be heading south.
 Keep going south out of the town of Meadow (about 1.5 miles) until you pass the last buildings on the left.
 Shortly after passing the buildings on the left you will see a well graded dirt road on the right.
 This road will take you back over I-15.
 On this road you will see several roads heading off in different directions, just stay on this road heading west until you get to the parking area, you can‘t miss it.
 The spring is located about 150 yards from the parking area.

 We hope you enjoyed this information.
 For more Utah Outdoor Activities please like us on Facebook.
 If you have an interest in bringing the outdoors into your home or cabin, take a peak at our new online store.
 Thank you for visiting Utah Outdoor Activities and for your support!